Morpho-evolution with learning using a controller archive as an inheritance mechanism: Experiments

 \subsection{Body-plans}

-The body-plans evolved using the MEA described have two main features: the skeletons of the body-plans can have complex and widely differing shapes and the body-plans can have different numbers of organs.
-The organs can be active or passive where the active ones interact with the controller.
-The different organ types are shown in Figure~\ref{fig:organs}.
-Each body-plan in this paper is generated by an encoded CPPN \cite{stanley2007compositional}.
-For more information on the body-plan decoding refer to the supplementary materials.

-The controller has a different interaction with each active organ: \begin{itemize} \item Each \emph{wheel} takes one output from the controller which translates to the speed of the rotational movement of the wheel. \item Each \emph{joint} takes one output from the controller which translates to frequency of the oscillatory movement of the joint. \item Each \emph{sensor} gives two inputs to the controller where the first input is binary for the detection of a beacon and the second input is the distance from the closest obstacle.
+The body-plans evolved using the MEA (as described in section\ref{sec:mcme}) have two main features: skeletons can have complex and widely differing shapes and different numbers of components\footnote{All components have been designed to match the physical ones which used in the ARE project \cite{hale2020hardware} in order to be able to conduct experiments directly in hardware in the future}.
+The components can be active (e.g. a wheel driven by motors, sensors) or passive (e.g. a caster-wheel) where the active ones interact with the controller.
+The different component types are shown in Figure~\ref{fig:organs}.
+The controller interacts differently with each active component: \begin{itemize} \item Each \emph{wheel} takes one output from the controller which is translated to the speed of the rotational movement of the wheel. \item Each \emph{joint} takes one output from the controller which is translated to the frequency of the oscillatory movement of the joint.
+Oscillatory control has previously been demonstrated to give good results for locomotion \cite{jelisavcic2019lamarckian,miras2020evolving}. \item Each \emph{sensor} provides two inputs to the controller where the first input is binary for the detection of a beacon and the second input is the distance from the closest obstacle.
 The detection of a beacon uses a simulated IR sensor and the distance measure uses a simulated time-of-flight sensor. \end{itemize}

-All of these organs have been designed to match the physical ones which are used in the ARE project.
+The head is the central processing unit of the robot and therefore is a special component of a body-plan.
+It is always positioned in the center of the skeleton (see figure~\ref{fig:robot_examples}).
+To obtain an accurate simulation, the mass of the body-plan has to be estimated.
+This is calculated as the sum of its components weights and of its skeleton.
+To estimate the mass of the skeleton, which can take various shapes, the density of a common plastic used for 3d printing is used to estimate the mass of a voxel.
+Skeleton mass is then obtained by multiplying the voxel mass by the number of voxels used.
+This results in robots that have mass between 0.5kg and 2kg depending on the size of the skeleton.